School Board Policy 419 -

 D. The school district will not solicit or accept any contributions or gifts of money, curricula, materials, or equipment from companies that directly manufacture and are identified with tobacco products, tobacco-related devices, or electronic delivery devices.
 The school district will not promote or allow promotion of tobacco products or electronic delivery devices on school property or at school-sponsored events.

-A. A violation of this policy does not occur when an Indian adult lights tobacco on school district property as a part of a traditional Indian spiritual or cultural ceremony.
-An Indian is a person who is a member of an Indian tribe as defined under Minnesota law.
+A. A violation of this policy does not occur when an American Indian or Alaskan Native adult/student lights tobacco, cedar, sweet grass and/or sage on school district property as a part of a traditional American Indian or Alaskan Native spiritual or cultural ceremony.

 A. All individuals including visitors on school premises shall adhere to this policy.